drwwoob/McDoner/docs/futurePlan.md

 ## dragging pages in library

 wow, very kewl, and very hard(.
-I do have the idea on how to make the data move, but how do i make the animation T_T
+I do have the idea on how to make the data move, but how do i make the animation 👽

 ## refactor